Early Childhood Education, MS

 This course is designed to prepare special educators to address the sociocultural and ethnolinguistic needs of English learners.
 Particular emphasis is placed on: understanding the influence of language and culture in the design of instruction to prevent academic difficulty; the identification of students who need additional instructional supports; appropriate referral, screening, and assessment of students suspected of having disabilities; and the design of individualized education plans for students who qualify for special education services.

-This course focuses on reading and language strategies for teaching students with disabilities, including those who are English learners.
+This course focuses on reading and language strategies for teaching students with high-incidence disabilities, including those who are Emergent Bilinguals.
 It is designed to give students an overview of strategic reading and writing instruction.

 This course focuses on content-area strategies for teaching exceptional children, including those who are English learners.
 It is designed to give students an overview of strategic mathematics and content area instruction.